SUMMER SCHOOL

 The discipline of economics occupies a central role in the social sciences.
 Its conclusions are a key reference in public discussions.
 From a theoretical point of view, however, the foundations of the discipline appear far from being unambiguously established.
 Its basic prescriptions rest on assumptions which still deserve to be more fully understood and explicitly discussed.
 The MGTA initiative attempts at reexamining a very classic theme in economic thought, the tension between markets and governments, from the perspective of contemporary economic theory.

-This year’s summer school will focus on inequality, the design of markets and redistribution.
+This year's summer school will focus on power.

 The school aims at offering a critical review of all these issues.
 We will alternate traditional lectures by academics who have contributed to different areas of contemporary economic theory, with discussions around the presentation of recently published texts.
 In particular, the school aims to provide an opportunity to contrast contemporary economic theory with recent developments in political philosophy.